What Can I Expect During My First Visit with a Registered Dietitian Nutritionist?

 Will I Have to Follow a Strict Diet?

 You will not be following a “diet”.
 We do not use the word “diet” in our practice.
 Anyone can follow a piece of paper with a list of foods to eat and not to eat.
 However, dieting yields short-term results.
-You will receive a meal plan that can be as flexible or strict as you wish.
-This meal plan can be changed any number of times to provide consistent results that will last long-term.
+Depending on the program you choose, you will be educated on how to create a healthy plate using a Meal Planning Blueprint tailored for you.
+This meal plan blueprint can be changed any number of times to provide consistent results that will last long-term.

 One of our goals is to help you adjust to your healthier eating and exercise habits throughout all kinds of situations including, eating out, traveling, holiday meals, stressful times, etc.